EarthSpace

 Striking Mars and Earth

-The largest of the debris would only be about the size of a softball.
+The largest of the debris from Dimorphos would only be about the size of a softball, scientists estimate.
 Earth’s thick atmosphere will disintegrate any meteors from this shower, but Mars’ thinner atmosphere might mean some large pieces could make it through.

 We were amazed to discover that it is possible for some centimeter-sized [less than 1/2 inch-sized] particles to reach the Earth-moon system and produce a new meteor shower.

-The study has been accepted for publication in The Planetary Science Journal, and a preprint dated September 2, 2024, is available on arXiv.
+The study was accepted for publication in The Planetary Science Journal, and a preprint dated September 2, 2024, is available on arXiv.

 Fallout from the DART impact

-While the DART mission was successful in its attempt to shift an asteroid off-course, follow-up studies continue.
-ESA is launching a mission named Hera to continue observations of Dimorphos and its larger parent asteroid Didymos.
+While the DART mission was successful in its attempt to shift an asteroid off-course, followup studies continue.
+In early October 2024, ESA launched a mission named Hera to continue observations of Dimorphos and its larger parent asteroid Didymos.
 ESA said:

-ESA’s Hera spacecraft will be launched this October to reach Dimorphos and perform a close-up ‘crash scene investigation’, gathering data on the asteroid’s mass, structure and make-up to turn this kinetic impact method of planetary defense into a well understood and repeatable technique.
+ESA’s Hera spacecraft [launched] this October to reach Dimorphos and perform a close-up ‘crash scene investigation,’ gathering data on the asteroid’s mass, structure and makeup to turn this kinetic impact method of planetary defense into a well-understood and repeatable technique.

-A co-author of the new study and ESA Hera mission scientist Michael Kueppers said:
+A co-author of the new study and ESA Hera mission scientist Michael Küppers said:

 The DART impact offers a rare opportunity to investigate the delivery of ejecta to other celestial bodies, thanks to the fact that we know the impact location and that this impact was observed by the Italian LICIACube deployed from DART as well as by Earth-based observers.